BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 But we have almost no idea what this *intelligence* exaclty is.
 On the other hand, we think of information processing.
 Take for example the term 'Central Intelligence Agency'.
-Therefore, metaphor of *artificial intelligence* is so problematic which makes it hard to theorize about *AI* and its impact which leads to these hyper-speculative predictions.
+Therefore, the metaphor of *artificial intelligence* is so problematic which makes it hard to theorize about *AI* and its impact which leads to these hyper-speculative predictions.
 It's like referring to airplanes as artificial birds.
 Just as airplanes succeeded when engineers stopped trying to mimic birds, AI has advanced when researchers moved away from replicating human thought.
 By using Luhmann's theory of communication, we might clear the smoke and find more effective ways to talk about artificial intelligence.